KaiSforza/mock-local-storage/README.md

 window.localStorage = global.localStorage
 ```

-This is very useful when you want to run headless tests on code mant for the browser that use `localStorage`
+This is very useful when you want to run headless tests on code meant for the browser that use `localStorage`

 You can even store this in a file that is reused across tests: